Rin-ngl/Rin-ngl/README.md

 ## Hi there, I'm Rin 👋

-> i do a little coding, a little spaghetti code, and a lot of questioning reality
+> I do a little coding, a little spaghetti code, and a lot of questioning reality

 ---